scionproto/scion/doc/pqa-beaconing.md

 * Extend [`storage/beacon/sqlite/db.go`](../go/pkg/storage/beacon/sqlite/db.go) with methods to query the db according to the pseudocode; modify `InsertBeacon()` for new schema.
 * Add same interfaces to [`store.go](../go/cs/beacon/store.go), so that they can be used by propagator

-The query will need too return beacons for:
+The query will need too return the best N beacons for:
 * a given **origin AS**
 * a given **optimization target** in the beacon
 * a given **ingress interface group** through which the beacon entered the AS